oicr-ibc/cssscl/README.rst

      $ tar -zxvf cssscl-1.0.tar.gz
      $ cd cssscl-1.0

-  ii.
-Check that all packages necessary to run the cssscl are installed and are avaialble
+2. Check that all packages necessary to run the cssscl are installed and are avaialble

   .. code-block:: bash